 Available in VPC

-Manage Load Balancer instances connected to Kubernetes
+Manage Load Balancer instances integrated to Kubernetes

 Create instances

-To create a Load Balancer instance connected to Ncloud Kubernetes Service, specify the service manifest type as LoadBalancer and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type
+To create a Load Balancer instance integrated to Ncloud Kubernetes Service, specify the service manifest type as Load Balancer and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type

 annotation as nplb or nlb.

-- nplb: a Network Proxy Load Balancer (NPLB) instance is created.
+- nplb: a network proxy load balancer (NPLB) instance is created.

-- nlb: a Network Load Balancer (NLB) instance is created.
+- nlb: a network load balancer (NLB) instance is created.

-Set instance property
+Set instance properties

 You can set properties of an instance created through the service manifest's annotation.
 To set instance properties, see the following table and enter the metadata.annotations value when creating an instance:

-- Network Proxy Load Balancer (NPLB)
+- Network proxy load balancer (NPLB)

 Annotation | Description | Note |